leamars/DataTrack/CourseOutline.md

 #### Learning Objectives
 1. Learner will be able to explain time complexities for pop, push and peek in a Stack
-2. Learner will be able to apply their knowledge of Stacks to solve two common algorithmic problems, reversing an Array and matching parentheses
+2. Learner will be able to solve common algorithmic problems using Stacks

 ### Chapter 3: Linked Lists and Operations
 1. [Video] Linked List implementation and common operations: adding and removing values